-The spring cleaning before Chinese New Year is the probably most thorough cleaning you will do in the entire year.
+The spring cleaning before Lunar New Year is the probably most thorough cleaning you will do in the entire year.
 Besides dusting and mopping, you need to throw out dead plants, broken objects and unwanted clutter.
 This gets rid of last year’s bad luck and makes space for new energy and good luck.

 How does personal financial management come into this equation?
 Similar to applying the “Konmari” method in decluttering your home, it is good to take this opportunity to clean up your financial life and make room for wealth that is sure to come.
-Here are 8 ways to freshen up your finances in time for the Chinese New Year.
+Here are 8 ways to freshen up your finances in time for the Lunar New Year.

 It is easy to forget a service which you previously subscribed to.
 Free up some cash by reviewing your existing subscriptions and canceling what you do not use.

 To do this, log into your bank account or credit card app.
 Look at your statements for the last three months and list down every subscription.
 Some examples include mobile phone, cable TV, internet, entertainment (i.e. Netflix, Hooq), dining memberships (i.e. The Entertainer), gaming, or gym memberships.

 When deciding which subscription to toss out, here are some questions that you can ask yourself:

 With Goods and Services Tax being collected for overseas digital services subscriptions from 2020 onwardsi, there is never a better time to review and terminate the unutilized ones to save some money.

 Budgets are essential to maintaining financial order.
 Besides managing monthly expenses, a budget lets you plan upcoming expenses and save for long-term goals.
 Without a budget, you might not know that you are heading towards financial danger.